apache/fluo/README.md

 [Apache Fluo][fluo] is a distributed processing system that lets users make incremental updates to large data sets.
 With Apache Fluo, users can set up workflows that execute cross node transactions when data changes.
 These workflows enable users to continuously join new data into large existing data sets without reprocessing all data.
-Apache Fluo is an open source implementation of [Percolator][Percolator] (which populates Google's search index) that is built on [Apache Accumulo].
+Apache Fluo is built on [Apache Accumulo].
 Check out the [Fluo project website][fluo] for news and general information.

 ## Getting Started